 Zeitgebers, which is German for "time-givers," are environmental cues that help regulate an organism's circadian rhythm, or biological clock.
 Zeitgebers are like your body's timekeeper.
 They are cues given by the environment that reset the circadian rhythm.
 These cues literally impact the expression of our genes.
 The science of this process is called chronobiology.

-Zeitgebers are environmental cues like sunlight, exercise, and eating that impact your circadian rhythm and energy levels throughout the day.
+Examples of external zeitgebers in humans are environmental cues like sunlight, exercise, and eating.
+When you do these activities and how much you do them impacts your circadian rhythm and energy levels throughout the day.
 Temperature and the even social interactions can also create environmental cues that tell your body when to be alert.
 These external cues reset the internal body clock, also known as your circadian rhythm.
 Naturally occurring sunlight is the strongest zeitgeber because of its impact on hormones like melatonin.
 Even when our eyes are closed, photoreceptors in the eye can detect sunlight.
 These photoreceptors respond to sunlight by inhibiting melatonin.
 Due to the fact that we have become indoor creatures, people are often out of touch with their circadian rhythm.
 This happens when you do not entrench your zeitgebers within your daily schedule.